Dr. Allan Conney, Class of 1948

 Scott Smith, Class of 1968

 Smith served as President and Publisher of the Chicago Tribune as well as president of Tribune Publishing until his retirement in 2008.
-He is currently chairman of National Louis University, where he was worked to make college affordable for low-income and first-generation students.
+He is currently chairman of National Louis University, where he worked to make college affordable for low-income and first-generation students.
 He was the founding chairman of The Chicago Public Education Fund and serves on the boards of the McCormick Foundation, Mather Lifeways, Northwestern Memorial Foundation, Chicago Humanities Festival and Kellogg School of Management.

 Young Alumnus Award: Clemantine Wamariya, Class of 2008

 Wamariya is a human rights advocate who at 6 years old was separated from her family during the Rwandan genocide and forced to flee with her 16-year-old sister.
 They were granted asylum in 2000 and moved to Chicago.
 During her senior year at New Trier, Wamariya was selected as one of Oprah Winfrey’s essay contest winners and was reunited with her parents on Winfrey’s show.
-In 2011, she because the youngest member of the board of the Holocaust Memorial Museum.
+In 2011, she became the youngest member of the board of the Holocaust Memorial Museum.
 She recently published a memoir, “The Girl Who Smiled Beads: A Story of War and What Comes After.”